OmarNasserr/Convert-Audio-To-Sign-Language-Video-NLP/README.md

 # Convert-Audio-To-Sign-Language-Video-NLP
--a django python tool that translates audio files to sign language video through and endpoint request -this tool uses google speech-to-text to convert audio files to text -ffmpeg is used to convert audio chunks to accepted audio format by google speech-to-text -nltk then used to tokenize the transcribted text and remove stop words
+# a django python tool that translates audio files to sign language video through and endpoint request
+-this tool uses google speech-to-text to convert audio files to text -ffmpeg is used to convert audio chunks to accepted audio format by google speech-to-text -nltk then used to tokenize the transcribted text and remove stop words